pleasureman/myproject/reading/how_google_tests_software/questions.md

 In order for the “you build it, you break it” motto to be real (and kept real over time), there are roles beyond the traditional feature developer that are necessary.

+### there的作用是？
+Testers
+are there to make developers more productive and a large part of that productivity is avoiding re-work because of sloppy development.

+### push toward release intensifies的主谓宾（推进产品发布）
+They also organize the testing work of SWEs and
+SETs, interpret test results, and drive test execution, particularly in the late stages of a project as the push toward release intensifies.